marcoslin/ClientListAng/README.md

 The primary purpose is to illustrate how to:

-1. Create a RESTFUL server in node.js
+1. Create a RESTful server in `node.js`
-2. Create a simple HTML5 app using RESTFUL
+2. Create a simple HTML5 app using `AngularJS`
-3. Perform unit and end-to-end tes
+3. Perform unit and end-to-end test using `Karma`

 # How To Run
 Start the web and RESTFul server by: